Mippia/mippia_api_docspage/resources/support.md

 ### Do you offer refunds?

 Yes, within 30 days of purchase for subscription plans.
-Contact [support@mippia.com](mailto:support@mippia.com).
+Refunds are only provided if the service has not been used or if there is an issue with the service.
+Contact [mippia@mippia.com](mailto:mippia@mippia.com).